mikko-ahonen/usm-rfc/workflow-format.md

 open and de facto standard data interchange format.
 Text to store and transmit data objects is human-readable.
-As it is very common data format lightweight libraries for parsing and generating JSON data are readily available in many programming languages.
+As it is very common data format lightweight libraries for parsing and generating JSON data are readily available in practically all programming languages.

 This memo defines two formats, one for workflow template and one for workflow, that are almost identical, except that requirements for